dougeby/IntuneDocs/intune/app-sdk-ios.md

 ### Apps that do not use ADAL

 Apps that do not sign in the user using ADAL can still receive app protection policy from the Intune MAM service by calling the API to have the SDK handle that authentication.
 Apps should use this technique when they have not authenticated a user with Azure AD but still need to retrieve app protection policy to help protect data.
 An example is if another authentication service is being used for app sign-in, or if the app does not support signing in at all.
-To do this, the application should call the `loginAndEnrollAccount` method on the `IntuneMAMEnrollmentManager` instance:
+To do this, the application can call the `loginAndEnrollAccount` method on the `IntuneMAMEnrollmentManager` instance:

 ```objc
 /**